*** PLEASE CHECK OUR FACEBOOK PAGE FOR UPDATES AND LIKE US!

 You Can Help by Sponsoring a Pet

-We always hope that animals that come in to Croydon Animal Samaritans, are found a caring home that will meet there needs as quickly as possible, for some however the wait is a bit longer, and for a few the right home may never come along, particularly if they have special needs.
+We always hope that every animal we take in at Croydon Animal Samaritans finds a loving caring home that will meet all of their needs.
+Many of our cats wait patiently in foster homes for the right home to come.
+For some, the wait is a bit longer.
+For a few the right home may never come along, particularly if they have special needs.

 Any of the following sponsorships greatly help the animals that remain in our care long term and your donation is greatly needed and appreciated.